Professional development as an Instructor

 Student-Centred Pedagogies

 My teaching pedagogies focus on student-centred (Hoidn and Klemenčič, 2020), critical (Freire, 1998) and experiential learning (Kolb, 2005).
-They de-emphasize teachers as experts and re-centre students as active participants in a Community of Learners.
-Learning together changes the paradigm of teaching by an expert and makes students become responsible for their learning and making sense of knowledge.
+They de-emphasize teachers as experts and re-centre students as active participants in a community of learners.
+Learning together changes the paradigm that teaching must be done by an expert and empowers students to be responsible for their learning and to make sense of knowledge.
 As Freire reminds us, “to teach is not to transfer knowledge but to create the possibilities for the production or construction of knowledge” (1998).
-My role as an Educator is to provide a supportive and conducive student-centred learning environment that encourages critical thinking, shared power, dialogue, and action, in which students can work individually and collectively to assimilate, analyze, and turn information into knowledge.
-In doing so, we prepare SW students to deepen their ability to understand the complexity of SW, use theory to engage meaningfully in their practice and become critical thinkers.
+My role as an educator is to provide a supportive and conducive student-centred learning environment that encourages critical thinking, shared power, dialogue and action, in which students can work individually and collectively to assimilate and analyze information and turn it into knowledge.
+In doing this, I help SW students to deepen their ability to understand the complexity of SW, use theory to engage meaningfully in their practice and become critical thinkers.

 Relevant Subjects

-For teaching and learning to be meaningful, they need to be connected with realness and history.
+For teaching and learning to be meaningful, they need to be connected with concrete situations and history.
 When we learn about how the world functions, we can participate in it and change it for the better.
 The classroom becomes a space where we can be part of history as it is being written (Freire, 1998).
-SW is a continually evolving field, and I renew my understanding by positioning myself as a learner with my students when exploring topics in SW.
-We co-create knowledge, and create, re-create and adapt our understanding of SW.
+SW is a continually evolving field, and I renew my understanding of it in an ongoing way by positioning myself as a learner with my students as we explore topics in SW.
+Together, we co-create knowledge by continually creating, re-creating and adapting our understanding of SW.

 Opportunities for Practice